-- 1. Looked After Children and previously Looked After Children - 2.
-Children of staff at the school - 3.
-Children who have a sibling in the school at the time of application. - Children from the following Catholic Partner Primary Schools: Christ the King (Bromborough); Our Lady and St Edward's (Birkenhead); St Anne's (Rock Ferry); St John's (New Ferry); St Joseph's (Birkenhead); St Michael and All Angels (Woodchurch); St Peter's (Noctorum); St Werburgh's (Birkenhead).
+- 1. Children who are in the care of the Local Authority (Children Looked After) and previously Children Looked After. - 2.
+Baptised Catholic Children with siblings on roll in the school at the time of application. - 3.
+Baptised Catholic Children from our partner Catholic Primary schools: - Christ the King (Bromborough); Our Lady and St Edward's (Birkenhead); - St Anne's (Rock Ferry); St John's (New Ferry); St Joseph's (Birkenhead); - St Michael and All Angels (Woodchurch); St Peter's (Noctorum); - St Werburgh's (Birkenhead). - 4.
+Baptised Catholic Children from other Primary Schools. - 5.
+Children with siblings on roll in the school at the time of application. - 6.
+Children from our Catholic Partner Primary Schools: - Christ the King (Bromborough); Our Lady and St Edward's (Birkenhead); - St Anne's (Rock Ferry); St John's (New Ferry); St Joseph's (Birkenhead); - St Michael and All Angels (Woodchurch); St Peter's (Noctorum); - St Werburgh's (Birkenhead). - 7.
+Children from other Primary Schools whose parents seek a Catholic Education.